Rhoticity in English: United States

 Red dots show major U.S. cities where the 2006 Atlas of North American English found 50% or higher of non-rhotic speech in at least one White speaker within their data sample.
 Non-rhotic speech may be found in speakers of African-American English throughout the country.

 American English is now predominantly rhotic.
 In the late 19th century, non-rhotic accents were common throughout much of the coastal Eastern and Southern United States, including along the Gulf Coast.
-Non-rhotic accents were established in all major U.S. cities along the Atlantic coast except for the Delaware Valley area, centered on Philadelphia and Baltimore, because of its early Scots-Irish rhotic influence.
+Non-rhotic accents were established in all major U.S. cities along the Atlantic coast except for the Philadelphia metropolitan area, centered on Philadelphia and Baltimore, because of its early Scots-Irish rhotic influence.

 After the American Civil War and even more intensely during the early-to-mid-20th century, presumably correlated with the Second World War, rhotic accents began to gain social prestige nationwide, even in the aforementioned areas that were traditionally non-rhotic.
-Thus, non-rhotic accents are increasingly perceived by Americans as sounding foreign or less educated because of an association with working-class or immigrant speakers in Eastern and Southern cities, and rhotic accents are increasingly perceived as sounding more "General American."
+Thus, non-rhotic accents are increasingly perceived by Americans as sounding foreign or less educated because of an association with working-class or immigrant speakers in Eastern and Southern cities, and rhotic accents are increasingly perceived as sounding more "General American".

 Today, non-rhoticity in the American South among Whites is found primarily among older speakers and only in some areas such as central and southern Alabama, Savannah, Georgia, and Norfolk, Virginia, as well as in the Yat accent of New Orleans.
 It is still very common all across the South and across all age groups among African American speakers.

 The local dialects of eastern New England, especially that of Boston, Massachusetts and extending into the states of Maine and (less so) New Hampshire, show some non-rhoticity along with the traditional Rhode Island dialect, although this feature has been receding in recent generations.
 The New York City dialect has traditionally been non-rhotic, but William Labov more precisely classifies its current form as variably rhotic, with many of its sub-varieties actually being fully rhotic, such as that of northeastern New Jersey.

 African-American Vernacular English (AAVE) is largely non-rhotic, and in some non-rhotic Southern and AAVE accents, there is no linking r; that is, //r// at the end of a word is deleted even when the following word starts with a vowel; thus, "Mister Adams" is pronounced /[mɪstə(ʔ)ˈædəmz]/.
 In a few such accents, intervocalic //r// is deleted before an unstressed syllable even within a word if the following syllable begins with a vowel.
 In such accents, pronunciations like /[kæəˈlaːnə]/ for Carolina, or /[bɛːˈʌp]/ for "bear up" are heard.

 This pronunciation occurs in AAVE and occurred for many older non-rhotic Southern speakers.
 AAVE spoken in areas in which non-AAVE speakers are rhotic is likelier to be rhotic.
 Rhoticity is generally more common among younger AAVE-speakers.